Topshelf/Topshelf/README.md

 ## Overview
 # INFO
 Topshelf is an awesome service host for windows services.
-Choose between two modes; either
+Choose between two modes of operation by either having your services *Shelved* or *Installed*.
+A quick 4-step guide to get started can be found below.

 ## Getting started with TopShelf